NVIDIA/Stable-Diffusion-WebUI-TensorRT/README.md

 Happy prompting!

+## Hires.fix

+If using the hires.fix option in Automatic1111 you must build engines that match both the starting and ending resolutions.
+For instance, if initial size is `512 x 512` and hires.fix upscales to `1024 x 1024`, you must generate engines optimized for both of these resolutions.
+Otherwise, image generation will fail.

 ## More Information

 TensorRT uses optimized engines for specific resolutions and batch sizes.
 You can generate as many optimized engines as desired.
 Types: